hillaliy/homebridge-midea-air/README.md

         "platform": "midea-air"
     }

-## Notes
+## Knowing Issues ⚠️

-This plugin don't fully supported `Midea Mission II / Blanc / OSK105`, you can only get device status.
+* This plugin don't fully supported `Midea Mission II / Blanc / OSK105`, you can only get device status. <br />
-Using the Midea app and `Homebridge Midea Air plugin` at the same time causes a login error.
-Try to use [NetHome Plus](https://apps.apple.com/us/app/nethome-plus/id1008001920) app instead.
+* Using the Midea app and `Homebridge Midea Air plugin` at the same time causes a login error.
+Try to use [NetHome Plus](https://apps.apple.com/us/app/nethome-plus/id1008001920) app instead. <br />
-This plugin don't support `MSmartHome app`.
+* This plugin don't support `MSmartHome app`. <br />
+* Fan Speed on Dehumidifiers don't work.

 ## Supported Devices